 Methane Production

-The decomposition of organic matter under anaerobic conditions results in the production of methane (CH4), a potent greenhouse gas with a significantly higher global warming potential than carbon dioxide (CO2).
-This process occurs in several stages:
+In environments without oxygen, the breakdown of organic matter generates methane (CH4), a potent greenhouse gas with a global warming potential much greater than that of carbon dioxide (CO2).
+This decomposition occurs in several stages:

-• Hydrolysis: Complex organic molecules are broken down into simpler compounds.
+- Hydrolysis: Complex organic molecules are enzymatically converted into simpler compounds.

-• Acetogenesis: Acetogenic bacteria further break down these products into acetic acid, hydrogen, and carbon dioxide.
+- Acetogenesis: Acetogenic bacteria further process these intermediates into acetic acid, hydrogen, and carbon dioxide.

-• Methanogenesis: Methanogenic bacteria then convert these compounds into methane and carbon dioxide.
+- Methanogenesis: Methanogenic bacteria then convert these substances into methane and additional carbon dioxide.

 Carbon Dioxide Emissions